New research suggests that sex steroids may play a role in keeping people from developing severe COVID-19 symptoms.

 Now, an associate professor of psychiatry at the University of Illinois at Chicago, Graziano Pinna, has reviewed existing research into the role that sex hormones may play in explaining the higher COVID-19 mortality rate among males, compared with females.

-His findings have been published in Trends in Endocrinology & Metabolism.
+His findings have been published in

 Healthy people can develop severe COVID-19, but the disease usually has a more serious impact on people with certain preexisting conditions or people in specific demographic groups.